kuritaka/fasthandle/README.md

-# FastHandle - IT Automation Examples
+# FastHandle - IT Operations Examples

 ## What is FastHandle?